tai-pan1841/Programs/README.md

 This assignment relies on the Coverage programs.

 ## Program 4
 This assignment relies on the Circles programs.

+## Lab 1: Initial Git
+This assignment addresses initial git setup and organization of file structures and simple git commands.
+GitHub Username: tai-pan1841